zkJoey/joey-mono/README.md

 ### ETHDenver DeFi Track

 ### Huma: A credit line for every wallet
-- We build entire underwriting of the credit wallet on top of Huma protocol
+- We build the entire underwriting of the credit wallet on top of the Huma protocol
 - https://github.com/credit-wallet/joey-mono/tree/main/smart-contracts
 - https://github.com/credit-wallet/joey-mono/tree/main/evaluation-agent
 - https://github.com/credit-wallet/joey-mono/tree/main/signal-adapters

 ### Huma: Launch a real-world lending use case on Huma
-- Utilize on and off-chain data from Stripe, Circle with credit scoring done by Spectral and FLock to provide credit facility to the businesses
+- Utilize on and off-chain data from Stripe, and Circle with credit scoring done by Spectral and FLock to provide credit facilities to the businesses
 - https://github.com/credit-wallet/joey-mono/tree/main/smart-contracts
 - https://github.com/credit-wallet/joey-mono/tree/main/evaluation-agent
 - https://github.com/credit-wallet/joey-mono/tree/main/signal-adapters